Glennpedley/CluelessDevOps/README.md

 I am going to start to edit the codes to learn which code is needed and if possible what code does what in the process.
 <h1>This READMe is bascially to see that there are different versions and which codes we can use and works and which ones does not, more or less.
 NOT for those who just copy and run the code but more for those who want to know a bit more about what was copied</h1>.
  <br>
-SO after this, I am going to start to edit the codes to learn which code is needed and if possible what code does what in the process. <br>
+After this, I am going to start to edit the codes to learn which code is needed and if possible what code does what in the process. <br>

 I changed;  <br>
 1) line 2:- <br>